 Participant fee is 200 euros.
 The SMS organizers offer some scholarships for the selected participants (excluding international travel costs) while applying.
 Applicants should indicate that he/she applies for a scholarship and describe clearly why the financial support is needed.

-•Online application can be found at www.summermediastudio.com.
-Application period – from 1st of April to 15th of May, 2014.
-Participants should apply to be a director, cinematographer, sound designer, producer, editor or composer.
+• Application period – from 1st of April to 15th of May, 2014.
+Participants were able to apply to be a director, cinematographer, sound designer, producer, editor or composer.

 „Howto prepare for your pitching“The lecture will raise helpful questions and will give the answers how to prepare for them correctly: what is your story about?, who would be interested in it?, why you are the right person to tell it?
 It will help participants to prepare for upcoming pitching session